What is an urgent motion with notice in family law and what happens at one?

 - Support Deduction Order, if you're asking for support.

 - Support Deduction Order Information Form, if you're asking for support.

 - A factum, which is a statement of the law you're relying on.
 A factum is usually a good idea and is sometimes required in the Superior Court of Justice.

-- An offer to settle that tells your partner what you are willing to accept so that you don't have to go to court for your motion.
+- An that tells your partner what you are willing to accept so that you don't have to go to court for your motion.